carsten-klaffke/send-intent/README.md

 This is a small Capacitor plugin meant to be used in Ionic applications for checking if an Android "SEND"-intent was received.
-So far, it checks and returns only "SEND"-intents of type "text/plain".
+So far, it checks and returns "SEND"-intents of type "text/plain" or "image".

 <b>Usage:</b>